-So, this is your challenge for this week.
-Write a poem in the form of ottava rima.
-This is a great form for storytelling, so if you have one to share, go for it!
-Leave me a comment about your poem and I'll post the results here later this week.
+So, your challenge for the week is to write a poem in the form of ottava rima.
+Leave me a note about your work and I'll post the results here later this week.

 Sailing to Byzantium

 by William Butler Yeats